-They look gorgeous, a feast to the eyes.
-You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?
+They look gorgeous—a feast for the eyes.
+You can’t help but wonder if they would taste delicious, but are these edible flowers for cakes?

-Keep reading because they are indeed certain natural flowers that can be used on cakes that are edible.
+Keep reading because there are indeed certain natural flowers that can be used on edible cakes.

-Using flowers to beautify the cake is an excellent way of decorating a cake, especially when one is not a fan of frosting.
+Using flowers to beautify the cake is an excellent way to decorate it, especially when one is not a fan of frosting.

-Because flowers give a natural and classy beauty to cakes that draw people’s attention, they can be used directly to style the cake or as a prop on the cake board.
+Because flowers give a natural and classy beauty to cakes that draw people’s attention, they can be used directly to style the cake or as props on the cake board.

 The question that behooves us then is the kind of flowers to use.
 Using these natural flowers sometimes gives the cake an earthy feel and a distinct aroma and taste.

-There are so many beautiful flowers out there, but unfortunately, not all of them can be used in cake decoration because some are not edible.
+There are so many beautiful flowers out there, but unfortunately, not all can be used in cake decoration because some are not edible.

-Some are poisonous, and using a toxic flower will be a terrible mistake.
+Some flowers are poisonous, and using a toxic flower is a terrible mistake.
 This article will explore a list of edible flowers for cakes.

-Before we proceed, we should consider some safety measures in using edible flowers for cakes.
+Before we proceed, we should consider some safety measures when using edible flowers for cakes.

 Safety Measures in Using Edible Flowers for Cakes

-Hence it is healthy that one should watch out for flowers that are labeled as organic, edible, or food grade.
-Better still, always state your purpose for buying them, whether in person or online, to avoid confusion and mistakes.
+Hence, it is healthy to watch out for flowers that are labeled as organic, edible, or food-grade.
+Always state your purpose for buying them, whether in person or online, to avoid confusion and mistakes.

 Another thing to consider when using edible flowers for cakes is flavor.
 Pay close attention to whatever flower flavor you intend to use and consider if the person or those consuming the flowers have pollen allergies.

-With that in mind, let’s take a ride to flower town and examine some edible flowers out there that can be used in cake decorations.
+With that in mind, let’s ride to flower town and examine some edible flowers that can be used in cake decorations.

 1. Borage

 Borage is a flower well known for its aesthetics and medicinal use.
 The leaves and oil obtained from the seed are used for medicine.
-They can be used for decorating cakes, and they are edible.
+They can also be used to decorate cakes and are edible.

-The flower has a signature blue color, although they sometimes come in a pink and white variety.
+The flowers are signature blue, although they sometimes come in a pink and white variety.

-When garnished on light color fondant, the purplish-blue color of the borage pops out and looks like mini stars on the cake, no wonder they are often referred to as Star Flowers.
+When garnished on light-colored fondant, the purplish-blue color of the borage pops out and looks like mini stars on the cake.
+No wonder they are often referred to as Star Flowers.

 Taste-wise, it is pleasant.
 The flavor of this flower is likened to that of a cucumber.

-You see them sturdy, and beautiful, exhibiting a perfume-like scent, looking so lovely in the garden.
+You see them sturdy and beautiful, exhibiting a perfume-like scent and looking lovely in the garden.
 Well, they look gorgeous on cakes, too, and are edible.

-Yes, roses are examples of edible flowers for cakes.
-They make an attractive design on the cake.
-Their sturdy frames give the decorator many options regarding how they can be aligned in the cake.
+Yes, roses are edible flowers for cakes.
+They make an attractive design, and their sturdy frames give the decorator many options regarding how to arrange them.

 3. Carnation

 These flowers are botanically known as Dianthus.
 Carnations are edible flowers for cakes.
-The flowers have been in culinary arts for a very long time, too, just like the rose flower, as far back as the 17th century.
+Like the rose flowers, they have been used in culinary arts since the 17th century.

 It was part of the ingredients used in making Chartreuse at that time.
 Chartreuse is a French liqueur.
 The flowers give the cake an elegant and classic look as they mostly come in shades of red.